igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 QoS and timely resolution of crippling end-to-end throughput issues.
-To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers, and SACK when enabled.
+To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers and SACKs when enabled (see {{?RFC8517}}).
 These allow for quantitative estimation of packet loss by passive on-path observation, and the lossy segment (upstream or downstream from the observation point) can be quickly identified by moving the passive observer around.

 With encrypted protocols, the equivalent transport headers are encrypted and passive packet loss observation is not possible, as described in